yukikitayama/docker/installation.md

 ## Logging driver

+The logging mechanisms that Docker helps us get information from running containers and services.

 Configure logging driver in `daemon.json`.
 Set log-driver option in `daemon.json` to configure the default logging for containers.